AdiSchiff/KNN-algorithm/README.md

 7. The program prints the classification of the vector.

 Validation:

 -The vectors must be in the same size no spaces or special character are allowed.
 If the input is incorrect it will be returned to the user: "Illegal input" and exit the program

 - K value must be a positive number, less than the number of vectors in the file.
 Else,t will be returned to the user:
 "Illegal input" and exit the program

 - distance- only 5 strings in upercase letters(like below).t will be returned to the user:"Illegal input" and exit.

 - argv: if the program gets a number different from 4 (number of args that the program need) we also close the program.

 **Dependencies**
 - g++ compiler

-#Installing And Executing
+Installing And Executing

-First to run the program you need to install git on your computer.
+-First to run the program you need to install git on your computer.

-Open the command line and follow the following commands:
+-Open the command line and follow the following commands:

 - Clone repository:git clone https://github.com/AdiSchiff/Idit-Adi.git

 - Go into the repository: cd Idit-Adi

--make
+- make

--a.out k file distance (for example a.out 3 iris_classified.csv MAN)
+- a.out k file distance (for example a.out 3 iris_classified.csv MAN).

---------makefile!!!!!!--------
-k= number of neighbors
+- k= number of neighbors.

-file= file classified vectors (relative/ absolut) distance= distance metrica (string value) AUC-Euclidean distance
+- file= file classified vectors (relative/ absolut).

+- distance= distance metrica (string value).

+- AUC-Euclidean distance.

-MAN-Taxicab geometry
+- MAN-Taxicab geometry.

-CHB-Chebyshev distance
+- CHB-Chebyshev distance.

-CAN-Canberra distance
+- CAN-Canberra distance.

-MIN-Minkowski distance
+- MIN-Minkowski distance.

 **Authors**